Thursday, November 18, 2010

 This particular scene is still stuck to my memory.
 I love the sound of the tikking clock, the cheerful humming of Scout, and the rolling and bouncing of the marbles -- it's all so simple and oh so sensitive.
 The combination of the images and the music are so touching and so beautiful chosen, for me this scene is a real masterpiece.
 After so many years -- and seeing it severall times over again -- it still gives me goosebumps when I look at it.

-Therefore I would like to show this scene
+Therefore I would like to show you this openings scene

 Now back to the main topic